How to Allow MySQL Remote Connections

 Prerequisites

-• Access to a terminal window/command line
+• Access to a terminal window/command line.

-• Remote MySQL server
+• Remote MySQL server.

-• Sudo or root privileges on local and remote machines
+• Sudo or root privileges on local and remote machines.

 Step 1: Edit MySQL Config File

-1.1 Access mysqld.cnf File
+1. Access mysqld.cnf File

 sudo nano /etc/mysql/mysql.conf.d/mysqld.cnf

-1.2 Change Bind-Address IP
+2. Change bind-address IP

-You now have access to the MySQL server configuration file.
-Scroll down to the bind-address line and change the IP address.
-The current default IP is set to 127.0.0.1.
-This IP limits MySQL connections to the local machine.
+Locate the bind-address line in the MySQL server configuration file.
+The current default IP is set to 127.0.0.1, which limits MySQL connections to the local machine.

-1.3 Restart MySQL Service
+3. Restart MySQL Service

 sudo systemctl restart mysql

-Option 1: UFW (Uncomplicated Firewall)
+Option 1: Open Port 3306 using UFW (Uncomplicated Firewall)

 UFW is the default firewall tool in Ubuntu.
 In a terminal window, type the following command to allow traffic and match the IP and port: